isaaclhk/Projects/QI projects/medication_cart_kaizen.md

 safety_result <- kaizen_data_prepost %>% filter(variables == "Safety" | variables == "Safety2")
  ```

-Now we are ready to perform statistical tests on our data.
-First, we'll take a quick look at the distribution of results in each category, then we'll perform Mann Whitney U tests to compare each pairs of pre and post-test data.
+Now the dataset is ready for statistical analysis.
+First, we'll take a quick look at the distribution of results in each category, then perform Mann Whitney U tests to compare each pairs of pre and post-test data.
 Ideally, wilcoxon signed ranked test or paired samples t tests should be used for pre and posttest data.
-Unfortunately, our pre and posttest samples are unmatched due to unforeseen movement of staff.
+Unfortunately, the pre and posttest samples are unmatched due to unforeseen movement of staff.
 Here, Mann Whitney U tests are used instead of independent sample t tests as the sample sizes are small (n= 32) and (n= 29)
 ```
 #Summary of results
 table(ergonomics_result)